 The College is an academically selective school with a significant number of higher ability students across the various aspects of our curriculum.
-It is an entitlement that all students should be valued, challenged and supported to learn at an appropriate pace and to consequently fulfill their own individual potential.
+It is an entitlement that all students should be valued, challenged and supported to learn at an appropriately ambitious pace.
 The College views potential as something that can be developed and enhanced, and not as a fixed or limited outcome.

 For those students who show particular or exceptional potential, progress, or achievement, the school will nurture and support the very highest ambitions - both academically, and in co-curricular contexts.
-The Enrichment and Scholarship Coordinator (ESCo) audits and monitors the enrichment opportunities for all students in order to realise these ambitions.
-There are also specific programmes for our Academic and Co-Curricular scholars, overseen by relevant staff and the ESCo.
+The Assistant Head - Additional Curriculum and Outreach audits and monitors the enrichment opportunities for all students in order to realise these ambitions.
+There are also specific programmes for our Academic and Co-Curricular scholars, overseen by relevant staff and the Head of Scholars.
 All scholarships are reviewed annually at the Awards' Committee, where the performance of all students is also analysed for the purpose of any additional scholarships to be awarded.
 There is no separate application system for scholarships; all students are reviewed and considered for awards on an annual basis.
-Details of the school's guidance in this area can be found in our Enrichment and Scholarship policies.
+Details of the school's guidance in this area can be found in our Enrichment and Scholarship policies on our wesbite.